 “It turns out the public hardly cares.”

-Greg Cote goes onto report, with an undercurrent of surprise that NFL fans care about football.
+Greg Cote goes onto report, with an undercurrent of some surprise that NFL fans care about football.

 The fan of the game didn’t care about concussion gate.
 All of the former NFL players –that now have on air personality jobs– preened themselves of the guilt of playing a contact sport by saying that they wouldn’t allow their children to play this violent game.
-And these were big time stars, the faces of the game, saying this.
-Pffft!
-It didn’t make a dent.
+This is now called virtue-signaling, and the anchors saying this were big time stars in their day.
+Those saying these things were the faces of the game … Pffft! didn’t make a dent.

 It also turns out, much to Mr. Cote’s surprise, that: